A concussion is a type of mild head injury. It happens when the head gets bumped, which causes a short-term change in how the brain works.

 Children can return to school 24-48 hours after concussion.

-The amount of time that your child spends at school will depend on her symptoms and how bad they are.
-Some children are fine to return to full days at school, but others might be able to handle only a few hours at school to begin with.
+The amount of time that your child spends at school will depend on their symptoms and how bad they are.
+Some children are fine to return to full days at school, but others might be able to handle only a few hours at school to start with.

 It’s a good idea to let school staff know that your child has had a concussion.
-School staff can tell you whether your child is experiencing any symptoms or can provide your child with extra support at school.
+School staff can tell you whether your child is experiencing any symptoms or can give your child extra support at school.
 Extra support might include:

 - adjustments to timetables or classes

 - regular, frequent breaks in a quiet place between classes